npm-install-Aj/AJsIXDPortfolio/README.md

 4. Bootstrap
 5. Jquery

-The future roadmap of this portfolio is to have it migrated to a Modern web technology Signle Page Application(SPA) framework such as Angular/React utilizing SASS/SCSS with a backend of Node/Express/ NoSQL DB such as MongoDb or Casadra etc, following the best web practices and technology.
+The future roadmap of this portfolio is to have it migrated to a Modern Web Technology Single Page Application (SPA) framework such as Angular/React utilizing SASS/SCSS with a backend of Node/Express/ NoSQL DB such as MongoDb or Casadra etc, following the best web practices and technology.